Does Hot Tub Water Evaporate?

 • To prevent, or at least vastly reduce, evaporation

-Although these can be used on their own, they will work more effectively if they are used with a hot tub cover.
+Although these can be used independently, they will work more effectively if used with a hot tub cover.

 They can be bought quite cheaply on Amazon.
 You can find the one shown above here.